 SCCPs have been used as extreme-pressure additives in metal-machining fluids (lubricants and coolants), engineering and metal working operations such as drilling, machining/cutting, drawing and stamping e.g. in the automobile industry, precision engineering industry and in machinery construction since around 1930 (IPCS, 1996, ECB, 2000).
-The chlorinated paraffins are blended with other additives including corrosion inhibitors, emulsifiers, biocides and surface active agents and can be used either in straight oil applications (in solution in a hydrocarbon) or in soluble oil emulsions dispersed in water (ECB, 2000).
-In the EU, 9380 tonnes (70% of all use) were used as metal working lubricants in 1994 (RPA, 2010), until the prohibition in 2003 (ECB, 2008).
-Similarly nearly all SCCP use in Canada was related metalworking (Environment Canada, 2013).
+The short chain chlorinated paraffins (typically 49-69 % chlorine) are blended with other additives including corrosion inhibitors, emulsifiers, biocides and surface active agents and can be used either in straight oil applications (in solution in a hydrocarbon) or in soluble oil emulsions dispersed in water (ECB, 2000).
+In the EU, 9380 tonnes (70% of all use) of SCCPs were used as metal working lubricants in 1994 (RPA, 2010), until the prohibition in 2003 (ECB, 2008).
+Similarly nearly all use of SCCPs in Canada was related to metalworking (Environment Canada, 2008).
 IARC (1990) estimated that approximately 50% of the CPs consumed in the USA was used as extreme-pressure lubricant additives in the metal working industry.
 Also in the USA the largest use of SCCPs was as a component of lubricants and coolants in metal cutting and metal forming operations (USEPA, 2012).

-As a plasticizer or binder additive to paints, coatings and sealants, chlorinated paraffins improve resistance to water and chemicals, and they have been used as alternatives to PCBs (ECB, 2000, UNEP/POPS/POPRC.11/10/Add.2, German Federal Environment Agency, 2015).
-The paints are used mainly in industrial/specialist applications such as marine primer paints and fire retardant paints.
-The SCCP is mixed into the paint during the formulation step and becomes physically entrained in the coating once applied (ECB, 2008).
+As a plasticizer or binder additive to paints, coatings and sealants, and to improve resistance to water and chemicals, SCCPs have been used as alternatives to PCBs (ECB, 2000, USEPA, 2009, UNEP/POPS/POPRC.11/10/Add.2, German Federal Environment Agency, 2015).
+The paints are used mainly in industrial/specialist applications such as marine primer paints and fire retardant paints (ECB, 2000, RPA, 2010).
+The SCCPs are mixed into the paint during the formulation step and becomes physically entrained in the coating once applied (ECB, 2008).
 Other applications include road marking paints, anti-corrosive coatings for metal surfaces, swimming pool coatings, decorative paints for internal and external surfaces, and primers for polysulfide expansion joint sealants, SCCPs may also be used in cross-linkable polyester systems with peroxides for the production of long-term road markings and it may be found in unsaturated polyester resin which is used in the production of fibre reinforced composites (RPA 2010, European Commission, 2011).
 Two main materials onto which SCCP-containing paints and varnishes were applied are metal and concrete.
 The sealant uses include rubber and chlorinated rubber coatings, polysulphide, polyurethane, acrylic and butyl sealants used in building and construction and in sealants for double and triple glazed windows.
 (IARC, 1990, WHO, 1996, ECB, 2008, Danish Environmental Protection Agency, 2014, German Federal Environment Agency, 2015).

-Highly chlorinated paraffins have been used in the production of flame-resistant, water repellent and rot-preventing textile finishes.
-Applications for such finishes include sail cloths, industrial protective clothing, lorry tarpaulins, etc (ECB, 2000).
-The major historical use of chlorinated paraffins was in military tenting and other applications where fire risk must be controlled (such as in mines).
+.
+SCCPs have been used in the production of flame-resistant, water repellent and rot-preventing textile finishes in sail cloths and industrial protective clothing and tarpaulins (ECB, 2000).
+The major historical use of SCCPs was in military tenting and other textile applications where fire risk must be controlled (Zitko & Arsenault, 1974).
 According to ECB (2008) SCCPs were mainly applied as a flame retardant for backcoating of textiles in the EU and less for waterproofing.
-Typical applications for back-ciated textiles potentially included furniture upholstery, seating upholstery in transport applications, and interior textiles such as blinds and curtains as well as industrial protective clothing (RPA, 2010).
+Typical applications for back-coated textiles potentially included furniture upholstery, seating upholstery in transport applications, and interior textiles such as blinds and curtains as well as industrial protective clothing (RPA, 2010).

 RPA (2010) suggested that use in the impregnation of commercial and military tents (to provide a flame retardant, waterproof and rot-proof finish – ‘dry proofing’ of heavy textiles) was still ongoing in the EU in 2010, and SCCPs were used in polyester-cotton, cotton or linen-flax.
 According to European Union (2011), tents were the only application of relevance to SCCPs in the EU.